arvados/arvados/doc/user/intro-git.md

 Beginners](http://sixrevisions.com/resources/git-tutorials-beginners/)).
 Here
 we just cover the specifics of using git in the Arvados environment.

-> "git is used in arvados for ..."

 ### Find your repository

-_This needs to have a section on creating repositories_

 Go to Workbench &rarr; Access &rarr; Repositories.